Chrysler Windsor: 1946–1948

 For 1947 the Presto-Matic semi-automatic transmission was offered with the traditional three speed manual transmission.
 The Town & Country station wagon became its own model line but the six-cylinder engine used the Windsor wheelbase as before.
-New things included a handbrake warning signal that warned that the handbrake was not fully released, and a new die-cast grille.
+New features included a handbrake warning signal that warned that the handbrake was not fully released, and a new die-cast grille.
 The Windsor Traveler nameplate returned and consisted of a full-length roof rack installed as standard equipment.
 Tank capacity was 17 usgal.
 There was full instrumentation.

 Retooling at Chrysler was delayed going into the 1949 model year.
 For this reason, the 1946-1948 C38 model was kept in production through to December 1948 as the 1949 First Series and production of the 1949 Second Series was started approximately January 1949.